The essentials for welcoming a cat with gentleness and kindness.

 - Better hygiene than a bowl of stagnant water.

-💡 The ZyFeeder stainless steel fountain combines elegant design, silence, and practicality.
-Recommended by many veterinarians, it is ideal for stimulating daily hydration and maintaining the health of your pet.
+💡 The ZyFeeder stainless steel fountain combines elegant design, quiet operation, and practicality.
+Recommended by many veterinarians, it's ideal for promoting daily hydration and maintaining your pet's health.

-🛏️ Bedding and personal space: providing a reassuring refuge
+🛏️ Sleeping and personal space: providing a reassuring refuge

-Cats sleep an average of 12 to 16 hours a day , so providing them with a suitable resting space is essential to their well-being.
+Cats sleep on average 12 to 16 hours a day .
+Providing them with a suitable resting space is therefore essential to their well-being.

-- A comfortable bed or basket : choose a soft, washable model adapted to the size of your cat.
+- A comfortable bed or basket : choose a soft, washable model that is suitable for the size of your cat.

-- A quiet place : place the bed in a quiet corner, away from frequent traffic.
+- A quiet place : set up the sleeping area in a quiet corner, away from frequent traffic.

-- A high space : Cats love to observe their surroundings from a high point, it reassures them.
+- A high vantage point : cats love to observe their surroundings from a high point, it reassures them.

 🌿 Cat tree and scratching post